 - to prepare a request for permanent residence for humanitarian reasons

 - during the judiciary review process of the federal court

-- to request a pre-removal risk assessment (PRRA) before being removed to the Department of Citizenship and Immigration
+- to request a pre-removal risk assessment (PRRA) before being removed to the Department of Immigration, Refugees and Citizenship Canada IRCC

 - who come from countries under moratorium (indefinite suspension of their removal)

 - to prepare for their voluntary departure or removal from Canada

 *** Please note that the Laval Holding Centre is not within our mandate.
 For more information on this subject, please visit the internet site of the Canadian Border Services.